RussPalms/insta360_ros_driver_dev/README.md

 The launch file has the following optional arguments:
 - equirectangular (default="true")

 This publishes equirectangular images.
+You can configure these parameters in `config/equirectangular.yaml`.
 ![equirectangular](docs/equirectangular.png)

 - imu_filter (default="true")

 This uses the [imu_filter_madgwick](https://wiki.ros.org/imu_filter_madgwick) package to approximate orientation from the IMU.
+Note that by default, we publish `/imu/data_raw` which only contains linear acceleration and angular velocity.
+The madgwick filter uses this information to publish orientation to `/imu/data`.
+You can configure the filter in `config/imu_filter.yaml`.

 ![IMU](https://github.com/user-attachments/assets/02b50cad-8415-4dde-9014-9ab3a4d415b9)